 Lyon's Architectural Landmarks (Self Guided), Lyon

-Founded by the Romans in the 1st century B.C., over the course of the past millennium Lyon played a major role in the political, cultural and economic development of Europe.
-The city's long history is clearly imprinted in its urban fabric, manifested in numerous buildings of various epochs and styles.
-To explore some of Lyon's most notable architectural landmarks, embark on this self-guided walking tour!
+Founded by the Romans in the 1st century BC, the charming French city of Lyon has played a major role in the political, cultural, and economic development of Europe for many years.
+The city's two millennia-long history is clearly imprinted in its urban fabric, manifested in numerous buildings of various epochs and styles.

 Lyon's Architectural Landmarks Map